-- Taking part in activities organised by the College to make friends with other students.
+- Taking part in activities organised by the School to make friends with other students.

 - Staying in touch with home via email or telephone.
 Most of our students have contact with their families at least once a week.
-It might be helpful to fix a time to talk with your family every week, taking into account the time difference with the UK.
+It might be helpful to fix a time to talk with your family every week, taking into account your timetable and the time difference with the UK.

 - Bringing photographs or items from home to decorate your room.

-- Most importantly of all, though, it’s really important to talk about how you’re feeling.
-Your Personal Tutor, House Parent or the Welfare team will always be happy to listen and offer advice.
+- Most importantly of all, talk to us about how you are feeling.
+Your House Director, Personal Tutor, House Parent or the Welfare team will always be happy to listen and offer advice.

 - Remember, almost everyone feels homesick at some stage but help will always be close at hand.

-If you feel unwell you will need to go and see the college nurse.
+If you feel unwell you will need to go and see the school nurse.

 - See you if you are feeling unwell or have a minor injury